 May offers a whole host of treats when it comes to the stars and constellations.
 The outgoing constellations of spring are met with the prospect of summer’s newly emerging wonders in the night sky.

-Six bright stars form the Sickle of Leo, with Regulus (Alpha Leonis) marking the beast’s heart.
-Another bright star, Denebola (Beta Leonis) marks the tip of the Lion’s tail.
-Algieba (Gamma Leonis) lies on the Lion’s neck – even though its name means ‘the forehead’ – and Zosma (Delta Leonis) marks the Lion’s rump.
+Six bright stars form the Sickle of Leo, with Regulus (Alpha Leonis) marking the beast’s heart, and Denebola (Beta Leonis) marking the tip of the lion’s tail.
+Meanwhile, Algieba (Gamma Leonis) represents the lion’s neck (despite the fact that its name means ‘the forehead’!), and Zosma (Delta Leonis) represents the lion’s rump.

 Leo is one of the oldest recorded constellations.
 It was perceived as a lion by ancient civilizations as far back as 6,000 years ago.

-The Greeks associated Leo with the Nemean lion – the beast killed by Heracles during the first of his twelve labours.
-As the story goes, the Lion lived in a cave in Nemea, a town located to the South-West of Corinth in Greece. the Lion is said to have been sired by the dog Orthrus and the monster Typhon – or to be the offspring of Selene, the Moon goddess.
+In Greek Mythology, Leo was thought of as the Nemean lion – a fearsome beast who was killed by Heracles during the first of his twelve labours.
+As the story goes, the lion lived in a cave in Nemea, a town located to the South-West of Corinth in Greece. the lion is said to have been sired by the dog Orthrus and the monster Typhon – or to be the offspring of Selene, the Moon goddess.

 This fearsome beast terrorised the land, killing all who dare venture near him.
-Not only was he fiercer, larger and stronger than other lions, but he also had the added advantage of possessing a skin which was impervious to metal, stone and wood.
+Not only was he fiercer, larger, and stronger than other lions, but he also had the added advantage of possessing a skin that was impervious to metal, stone, and wood.

-Heracles could not kill the Lion with arrows, so he trapped the Lion in its cave, grappled with the beast, and eventually choked it to death.
-He used the Lion’s claws to cut off its pelt, and then wore the pelt as a cloak, complete with the Lion’s head.
-The cloak protected Heracles, and made him appear even more fearsome.
+Heracles could not kill the lion with arrows, so he trapped the lion in its cave, grappled with the beast, and eventually choked it to death.
+Afterward, Heracles used the lion’s sharp claws to cut off its pelt, which he then wore as a cloak – along with the lion’s head.
+The cloak made Heracles appear even more terrifying and offered him protection.

 Additional myths and cultural perceptions of Leo the Lion

-Babylonians knew the star Regulus as ‘the star that stands at the Lion’s breast,’ or ‘the King Star’.
+In Babylonian culture, Regulus was known as ‘the star that stands at the lion’s breast,’ or ‘the King Star’.

 Archaeological evidence suggests that Mesopotamians had a constellation similar to that of Leo as early as 4000 BCE.